Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Technique Overview

+\underline{\textit{Using multi-recipient encryption.}} For the PKE scheme, we have proposed the hybrid version of ElGamal, which is \textit{non-committing} and supports verifiable decryption.
+In our DKG, we use the multi-recipient variant of it \cite{BellareBKS07}, which reuses the $g^r$ component across ciphertexts under different public keys.
+It greatly reduces the broadcast cost, making the ratio of ciphertext size and share size close to 1.
+Moreover, recall that we use proof of knowledge of $r$ to prevent leakages from decryption oracles, and using multi-recipient encryption will only incur one proof of knowledge by each dealer.

+{\bf Optimization to broadcast channels: A practical extension trick.} Two primary approaches for broadcast channels include using Byzantine broadcast (BB) protocols \cite{GiladHMVZ17, ChenM19, DolevR82} or utilizing existing infrastructure like blockchains.
+Implementing a large-scale BB protocol can be intricate and susceptible to errors; thus, using established blockchains is an attractive, simpler, and modular alternative.
+However, on-chain storage is generally an expensive and scarce resource.
+While the broadcast cost in our DKG for thousands of participants has been reduced to a few Megabytes, it can still be a considerable burden for blockchains.

-Our design is inspired by Byzantine Broadcast extensions \cite{Nayak0SVX20}, which invoke a few instances of Byzantine Broadcast/Agreement for $\secpar$ bits plus some P2P communications to realize Byzantine Broadcast for a large amount of data.
-In our design, we essentially view the blockchain as an oracle to reach a consensus about the status of data while using DNN to guarantee availability.
-Though it may be folklore to write digests alone into a blockchain to save bandwidth, we are not aware of any design with a formal guarantee of agreement.
+Therefore, we present a practical extension to a blockchain-based broadcast channel by leveraging a multicast channel and a data dispersal network (DNN) like IPFS \cite{TrautweinRTCSSG22}.
+Our design is simple and modular, retaining the major benefits of using blockchain, and it enables a sender to broadcast an {\it arbitrarily long} message while incurring \textit{constant} on-chain storage cost.
+Though it may be folklore to write digests alone into a blockchain to save bandwidth, we are unaware of any design with a formal agreement guarantee.
 We believe this component may be of independent interest.
-More details are in Sect.\ref{sec:bc}.
+More details are in Sect.\ref{sec:bc}

-{\bf Add-on 2: Optimized sub-ID allocation for the weighted setting.} While the traditional sub-ID allocation method precisely preserves the portion of each party's power, we have noticed and leveraged a gap between the usual assumption on the honest participant's weight ratio (assumed to be more than 2/3 due to other components of the system) and the honest ratio needed in threshold cryptography (usually just above 1/2).
-Therefore, we propose a lossy-yet-qualified allocation, guaranteeing that more than half of the sub-IDs will be issued to honest participants if they possess over 2/3 of the weights.
-With this simpler goal in mind, we have devised a more efficient sub-ID allocation method, requiring only 1688 sub-IDs instead of 674 trillion for the 3700 Filecoin validators.
-In comparison with concurrent work in \cite{abs-2307-15561}, ours issues fewer sub-IDs for large validator sets like Filecoin's.
-More details can be found in Sect.\ref{sec:subid}.

-{\bf Application: All-hands checkpointing.} We then apply our techniques to realize the checkpointing mechanism of Filecoin \cite{AzouviV22} that require all validators to participate.
-After our optimized sub-ID allocation, we need to execute a DKG and a threshold Schnorr signature \cite{Shoup23} among these 1688 sub-IDs to create a checkpoint.
-With our \dkgname, the DKG phase only incurs around 1.6MB of broadcast messages in total.
-Each node can complete all computations in just a few seconds, even when facing the maximum number of complaints.
-Regarding the threshold signature, we use \dkgname\ again to generate the nonce in the GJKR \cite{GennaroJKR07} signing protocol, resulting in a non-interactive threshold signing protocol (after nonce-generation), eliminating the potential single point of failures in coordinator-based protocols like FROST \cite{KomloG20}.